leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cataract-intraoperative-cornearefractive_148
 - What is toric lens?
+- Can cataract surgery correct my astig
+- Is there any lens that can correct astig during cataract surgery
 - What does toric lens mean?
 - Can I choose lenses that correct astigmatism as well for my cataract surgery?
 - Which lenses can correct astigmatism as well for cataract operation?